This post will show you how to remove 3rd party app access from your Instagram, LinkedIn, Dropbox account accounts.

-For ease of use, many applications allow users to register and log in using LinkedIn, Dropbox App Permissionsaccounts.
+For ease of use, many applications allow users to register and log in using Instagram, LinkedIn, and Dropbox App Permissions accounts.
 Every application has lifetime access to your accounts or personal data unless you remove it.
 It is recommended to check on these third-party applications at least once a month to know the connected services that you currently use and those that you no longer have other uses for.

 Remove third-party access from online accounts

-You must be wondering why some applications still have access to your accounts – Well, you gave them permission to do so.
+You must be wondering why some applications still have access to your accounts – Well, you permitted them to do so.
 You see, whenever you use a web service or an application online which requires your account, the app doesn’t really ask for your password but requests to access your OAuth.
-There is a prompt that would appear to request for your permission, then if you agree, the apps get automatic access to your account.
+There is a prompt that would appear to request your permission; then if you agree, the apps get automatic access to your account.
 The account website gives the web service or app a token that it can use in order to proceed and access your account.

-If you prefer to manually revoke access to third-party apps, then here’s how you do it:
+If you prefer to revoke access to third-party apps manually, then here’s how you do it:

 Log into your Instagram account and visit this link to revoke access to any suspicious third-party apps that you may not have given.

 How to remove LinkedIn App Permissions

 - Click on your profile picture on the top-right corner and then on Settings and Privacy from the list.